 Join Global Test Market and earn $5 for every online survey you complete.
-They paid out $30 million to their members in 2016 alone.
-They use the points system where you earn points after completing surveys.
+It paid out $30 million to its members in 2016 alone.
+It uses the points system where you earn points after completing surveys.

 You can then redeem those points for PayPal cash or gift cards at Amazon.
-They say they are the best-paid survey website in the world and I believe them.
+It says it is the best-paid survey website in the world and I believe it.